spryker/devvm/README.md

 1.x.x is old stable version, with PHP 7.1 and Elasticsearch 2.x

 ### 2.x.x
-2.x.x is non-backward-compatible version, which includes Elasticsearch 5.x.
+2.x.x is non-backward-compatible version, which includes PHP 7.2 and Elasticsearch 5.x

 ## Customizing the VM